veryfaye/veryfaye/README.md

 I'm Amanda LeMoine, and I am a student enrolled in the University of California, San Diego Extension's Coding Bootcamp.
 Feel free to reach out to me at <a href="mailto:amandalemoine2021@gmail.com">amandalemoine2021@gmail.com</a>!

-Please click <a href="https://veryfaye.github.io/ResponsivePortfolio/">here</a> to view my Portfolio:
+Please click <a href="https://veryfaye.github.io/ResponsivePortfolio/">here</a> to view my Portfolio.

-Please click <a href="https://veryfaye.github.io/ResponsivePortfolio/">here</a> to view my LinkedIn profile:
+Please click <a href="https://veryfaye.github.io/ResponsivePortfolio/">here</a> to view my LinkedIn profile.

 ### I am currently familiar with the following: